officialgazette/publication-standard/README.md

 # publication-standard

 > [!TIP]
-> To get a better understanding of the interaction of the individual artifacts, it is recommended to read "Big Picture" first.
+> To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

 The future publication standard (occasionally referred to as "Standard 2.0") can be described as the centrepiece of the official gazette portal.
 The standard to be established essentially involves a new, generic schema.